selimonat/fancycarp/README.md

 Branch mrt/main set up to track remote branch mrt/main from origin.
 Switched to a new branch 'mrt/main'
 ```

+If you would like to version-track your repository (which you should) create a new branch following /mrt/XXXX, where XXXX is the name of your project.

 ### 2/ Add paths
 Fire up Matlab, add Fancycarp to Matlab's path.
 Don't forget to add SPM to your repository.
 ```